broadeditz/go-twitch-conduits/README.md

 - [webhook](./webhook): Logic for webhook conduits, implementing the `Transport` interface (TODO)
 - [websocket](./websocket): Logic for websocket conduits, implementing the `Transport` interface
 - [oauth](./oauth): Oauth flow to let users give permission for the bot to join their channel (TODO)

+## Usage

+Generally speaking, there are 3 things you need to get started:
+1. A Twitch application with the `user:read:chat`, `user:bot` and either the `channel:bot` scope or moderator status for the channels you're trying to join.
+2. An OAuth app token for the application, following the [Client credential grant flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#client-credentials-grant-flow)
+3. The twitch user ID of the bot

+There are quick start examples in the `example` directory.

 ## v0.0.1 requirements